Lemonhead42/CellarGuide_GAS/README.md

 ## Core Concepts (Short Version)

-CellarGuide deliberately separates three things:
+CellarGuide deliberately separates four things:

 * **Wine** – the identity and description of a wine (producer, vintage, style, etc.)
 * **Transaction** – a concrete stock movement (IN / OUT)
 * **Inventory** – the current cellar state, derived from transactions
+* **Statistics** – deterministic summary metrics derived from Inventory

-Inventory is **never written directly**.
+Inventory and Statistics are **never written directly**.
 All stock changes happen via transactions.

 ---